chaos-mesh/rfcs/text/2020-12-25-selectors.md

 > As golang do not contain features like generic type, method
 > `Selector#Select()` just return `[]interface{}` directly.
 And a method
-> `CouldResolve()` will return an array of empty struct with the same type
+> `CouldResolve()` will return an array of the empty struct with the same type
 > represents the resources which this Selector/Filter will return.

 Why CouldResolve return an array of interface{} not a single interface{}?

-Based on kubernetes, it's easy to implement a shared selector that could resolve selecting on many type of resources.
-Because label/namespace and other thing is out of CRD.
+Based on Kubernetes, it's easy to implement a shared selector that could resolve selecting on any types of resources.
+Because label/namespace and other things are out of CRD.

 Let's talk about implementations: